-Demi Lovato's Story About Leaving The 2016 Met Gala For An AA Meeting Is So Inspiring
+Demi Lovato Says She Left The 2016 Met Gala To Go To An AA Meeting & It's So Inspiring

 As someone who is sober, in recovery, and has a history of depression, I respect people who openly share stories about their own recovery.
 Not only is it brave, it's also something that's helped me in my own healing.
 Now, by no means do I think it's anyone's responsibility to share parts of their lives they would prefer not to, but doing so can help remove the stigma that often clings to substance abuse and mental health issues.
 In a recent interview with Billboard, Demi Lovato revealed she left the 2016 Met Gala for an AA meeting, a story that shines an important light on the fact that, no matter where you are, or who you are, help is never far away.

 In the interview, Lovato shared her honest feelings about her experience at the 2016 Met Gala, the fashion-fueled, celebrity-filled party thrown each year for the Metropolitan Museum of Art’s Costume Institute in New York.
 The "Sorry Not Sorry" singer told Billboard she had such a terrible experience at the event that it almost drove her to the edge of picking up a drink.
 Part of this, she told the outlet, had to do with what she felt was a rather fake undertone to the event, as well as its guests.
 She explained,

 This one celebrity was a complete b*tch and was miserable to be around.
 It was very cliquey.

 "I remember being so uncomfortable that I wanted to drink," Lovato shared with Billboard.

 But instead of giving in to temptation, Lovato said she made her way out of the gala and into an Alcoholics Anonymous meeting: